menicgiulia/NetMedPy/README.md

 4. Installing the necessary dependencies

 ##### Option A: working with Conda

 It is recommended to work with Conda, but it is not essential.
-If you chose to work with Conda, these are the steps you need to take:
+If you choose to work with Conda, these are the steps you need to take:

 - Ensure you have Conda installed.